 Choose a cookie cutter with a diameter of around 2-1/2 inches and cut out the shapes for your pops.
 Rounds, stars, and heart shapes tend to work the best, as they offer you more room in the center for the filling.

 Lay half the shapes on a floured cookie sheet while reserving the remaining shapes for use as tops later.
-A baking sheet lined with parchment paper also works well.
+A baking sheet lined with parchment paper also works quite well.

 Carefully place 1 heaping tablespoon of pie filling in the center of the shapes (see photo above), making sure that your filling does not spread to the edges.

 Lay a lollipop stick on each of the shapes with one end of the stick in the center, and gently press it into the filling and the dough without pushing it through to the other side (see photo above).

 Popsicle® sticks can also be used in a pinch, but white lollipop sticks tend to lend a more elegant appearance for a party.
 You can find sticks at most places where cake supplies are sold.

 Beat an egg with a teaspoon of water and using a pastry brush or your finger, brush some of the egg along the border of the shape to help create a seal for the top.

 Place them in an oven preheated to 350°F and bake for about 25 minutes or so, until the tops are crispy and golden brown in color.
 Allow to cool before serving.

-For serving suggestions, place your homemade pie pops in an attractive flower vase, fancy glass, or teacup, or insert them like a bouquet of flowers to decorate a special dessert cake or pie.
-Enjoy.
+For serving suggestions, place your homemade pie pops in an attractive flower vase, fancy glass, or teacup.
+You can also insert them like a bouquet of flowers to decorate a special dessert cake or pie.